Sponsored content

 One of the most delightful ways to immerse yourself in Estonian culture – and explore its idyllic countryside – is to follow the wine route.
 Picturesque wineries are scattered all across the country, from the north to the south, and even out to the islands in the west.
 So you can take a detour to a particular one or dedicate your trip to visiting as many as possible.

 But tasting unique flavours isn’t the only reason to explore the Estonian wine trail.
-It’s an adventure that’ll give you a glimpse into the country’s rural charm – whether learning about local handicrafts or strolling through bucolic orchards.
+It’s an adventure that offers glimpses into the country’s rural charm – whether learning about local handicrafts or strolling through bucolic orchards.
 Head over to the official Estonian wine trail website to find out more.

 8. You can immerse yourself in sauna culture

-The earliest written records of sauna bathing in Estonia date back to the 13th century.
+Sauna and nature immersion are ways of life in Estonia.
+The earliest written records of sauna bathing here date back to the 13th century.
 It was once where babies were born, and the ill and dying were attended to.
 Traditional smoke saunas were also used to smoke pork and other meats – a delicacy you can still enjoy in certain places.

 Today, sauna bathing is a big part of Estonia’s cultural identity.
 Aside from attending regularly for health and spiritual reasons, many Estonians head to the sauna on nights before major holidays, like Christmas and Midsummer.
 Birthdays and other gatherings are often celebrated in the steamy embrace of a sauna, too.